Vincent Ethier/Icon Sportswire

 Author: Anthony Vlahovic

-The #1 pick in the 2024 NHL Draft, Macklin Celebrini, was not able to follow up on his predecessor of the number one pick, Connor Bedard, due to the incredible season of Lane Hutson.
+The #1 pick in the 2024 NHL Draft, Macklin Celebrini, was unable to follow up on his predecessor, Connor Bedard, due to the incredible season of Lane Hutson.
 The 21-year-old Montreal Canadiens' defenceman took home the Rookie of the Year honors, receiving 1832 total points in the 2024-25 Calder voting, including 165 first-place votes.

 Player | Opening odds | Current best odds |